Skip to Content

 Day 4 facilities

-Food and drink: Dunkertons in Dowdeswell has a deli and bakery.
-Star Bistro just before Crickley Hill serves breakfast, lunch and afternoon tea, and the café at Crickley Hill Country Park sells sandwiches, cakes and ice cream.
-The Seven Springs pub near Leckhampton Hill also serves food.
+Food and drink: There’s a bakery and deli at Dunkertons in Dowdeswell.
+Star Bistro just before Crickley Hill serves breakfast, lunch and tea (Mondays to Fridays).
+Crickley Hill Country Park café sells snacks and ice creams.
+And the Royal George pub in Birdlip village does traditional pub food.

-Toilets: There are customer toilets at Dunkertons in Dowdeswell (GL52 6UT) and free public toilets at Crickley Hill Country Park (GL4 8JY).
+Toilets: There are customer toilets at Dunkertons Park near the start of the route (GL52 6UT) and free public toilets at Crickley Hill Country Park (GL4 8JY).

 Birdlip > Coopers’ Hill > Painswick Beacon > Painswick (4.5 hours)

-Much of day five’s walk takes you through shady woodland.
-After starting at Barrow Wake viewpoint, the route skirts the village of Birdlip before heading into the trees.
-On your right are occasional views out towards the Malvern Hills.
-You can also see the remains of Great Witcombe Roman Villa below you – it’s just a short diversion off the track if you want to take a closer look.
+Much of day five’s walk takes you through shady woodland after skirting the village of Birdlip.
+On your right are occasional views towards the Malvern Hills.
+You can also see the remains of Great Witcombe Roman Villa – it’s a short diversion off the track if you want to take a closer look.

 The route climbs up Cooper’s Hill – where the famous cheese-rolling takes place – and then crosses a nature reserve before going back into woodland.
 You pass through Painswick golf course on your way up to the hilltop Painswick Beacon, before walking downhill to Painswick village.